-Section 2(a) implements the OECD Convention by amending § 30A of the Securities Exchange Act of 1934 to prohibit any payments made to foreign officials, foreign political parties, party officials, and candidates, directly or through other persons, for the purpose of securing "any improper advantage."
+Section 3(a) implements the OECD Convention by amending §78dd-1(a) to prohibit any payments made to foreign officials, foreign political parties, party officials, and candidates, directly or through other persons, for the purpose of securing "any improper advantage."
 See OECD Convention, Art.
-1, para.
-1.
+1, $\P$ 1.

-Section 2(b) implements the OECD Convention by amending § 30A(f)(1) to expand the definition of "foreign official" to include an official of a public international organization.
+Section 3(b) implements the OECD Convention by amending §78dd-1(f) to expand the definition of "foreign official" to include an official of a public international organization.
 See OECD Convention, Art.
-1, para.
-4(a).
+1, ¶ 4(a).
 Public international organizations are then defined by reference to those organizations designated by Executive Order pursuant to the International Organizations Immunities Act (22 U.S.C. § 288).

-Section 2(c) implements the OECD Convention by creating a new additional basis for jurisdiction over foreign bribery by U.S. issuers and U.S. persons that are officers, directors, employees, or agents, or stockholders or such issuers.
+Section 3(c)(1) implements the OECD Convention by creating a new additional basis for jurisdiction over foreign bribery by U.S. issuers and U.S. persons that are officers, directors, employees, or agents, or stockholders or such issuers.
 See OECD Convention, Art.
-4, para.
-2. This section extends coverage for acts outside the United States to U.S. issuers that are organized under the laws of the United States or of a State, territory, or commonwealth, or a political subdivision thereof and U.S. persons acting on such issuers' behalf.

-Under the new § 30A(f), U.S. issuers or U.S. persons acting on a U.S. issuers' behalf violate the FCPA if they make any of the payments prohibited under the existing statute outside of the United States, irrespective of whether in doing so they make any use of the mails or means or instrumentality of interstate commerce.
-Although this section limits liability to U.S. issuers and U.S. persons acting on U.S. issuers' behalf, it is expected that the established principles of liability, including principles of vicarious liability, that apply under the current version of the FCPA shall apply to the liability of U.S. issuers for acts taken on their behalf by their officers, directors, employees, agents, or stockholders outside the territory of the United States, regardless of the nationality of the officer, director, employee, agent, or stockholder.
+4, $\P$ 2.
+This section extends coverage for acts outside the United States to U.S. issuers that are organized under the laws of the United States or of a State, territory, or commonwealth, or a political subdivision thereof and U.S. persons acting on such issuers' behalf.
+Under the new § 78dd-1(g), U.S. issuers or U.S. persons acting on a U.S. issuer's behalf violate the FCPA if they make any of the payments prohibited under the existing statute outside of the United States, irrespective of whether in doing so they make any use of the mails or means or instrumentality of interstate commerce.
+Although this section limits liability to U.S. issuers and U.S. persons acting on U.S. issuers' behalf, it is intended that U.S. issuers shall be liable under the doctrine of respond eat superior for acts of their officers, directors, employees, agents, or stockholders taken on their behalf outside the territory of the United States, regardless of the nationality of the officer, director, employee, agent, or stockholder.

-Section 2(c) also inserts references to the new offense in the provisions of the existing statute governing exceptions and affirmative defenses.
+Sections 3(c)(2) and (3) insert references to the new offense in the provisions of the existing statute governing exceptions and affirmative defenses.

-Section 2(d) implements the OECD Convention by amending § 32(c) of the Securities Exchange Act of 1934 to eliminate the current disparity in treatment between U.S. nationals that are employees or agents of issuers and foreign nationals that are employees or agents of issuers.
+Section 3(d) implements the OECD Convention by amending §78ff(c) to eliminate the current disparity in treatment between U.S. nationals that are employees or agents of issuers and foreign nationals that are employees or agents of issuers.
 Presently, foreign nationals who are employees or agents (as opposed to officers or directors) are subject only to civil sanctions.
 Eliminating this preferential treatment implements the OECD Convention's requirement that "[e]ach Party shall take such measures as may be necessary to establish that it is a criminal offense under its law for any person to [make unlawful payments]."
-In addition, section 2(d) provides that the same penalties shall apply to issuers for violation of the new provisions for acts outside the United States as apply to violations of the existing statute.
+In addition, section 3(d) provides that the same penalties shall apply to issuers for violation of the new § 78dd-1(g) for acts outside the United States as apply to violations of the existing §78dd-1(a).